Headlines »

 This final rule builds on a process established in 2013 to support family unity.
 Under that process, certain immediate relatives of U.S. citizens can apply for provisional waivers of the unlawful presence ground of inadmissibility, based on the extreme hardship their U.S. citizen spouses or parents would suffer if the waiver were not granted.
 The rule, expands eligibility for the provisional waiver process to all individuals who are statutorily eligible for the waiver of the unlawful presence ground of inadmissibility.
 USCIS expects to update its Policy Manual to provide guidance on how USCIS makes “extreme hardship” determinations in the coming weeks.

 Until now, only immediate relatives of U.S. citizens were eligible to seek such provisional waivers before departing the United States for the processing of their immigrant visas.
 Those eligible for the provisional waiver process under the 2013 rule are only a subset of those eligible for the waiver under the statute.
-This regulation expands eligibility for the process to all individuals who are st
+This regulation expands eligibility for the process to all individuals who are statutorily eligible for the waiver.

-The HIIP program helped this Texas student apply for DACA, which allowed her to receive her driver's license
+ply for DACA, which allowed her to receive her driver's license" width="600" height="400" />

 To qualify for a provisional waiver, applicants must establish that their U.S. citizen or lawful permanent resident spouses or parents would experience “extreme hardship” if the applicants are not allowed to return to the United States.